Benito Mussolini: Consolidation of power

 All other parties were outlawed following Zamboni's assassination attempt in 1926, though in practice Italy had been a one-party state since 1925.
 In 1928, an electoral law abolished parliamentary elections.
 Instead, the Grand Council of Fascism selected a single list of candidates to be approved by plebiscite.
 If voters rejected the list, the process would simply be repeated until it was approved.
 The Grand Council had been created five years earlier as a party body but was "constitutionalized" and became the highest constitutional authority in the state.
 On paper, the Grand Council had the power to recommend Mussolini's removal from office, and was thus theoretically the only check on his power.
 However, only Mussolini could summon the Grand Council and determine its agenda.
-To gain control of the South, especially Sicily, he appointed Cesare Mori as a Prefect of the city of Palermo, with the charge of eradicating the Sicilian Mafia.
-In the telegram, Mussolini wrote to Mori:

-Your Excellency has carte blanche; the authority of the State must absolutely, I repeat absolutely, be re-established in Sicily.
-If the laws still in force hinder you, this will be no problem, as we will draw up new laws.

-Mori did not hesitate to lay siege to towns, using torture, and holding women and children as hostages to oblige suspects to give themselves up.
-These harsh methods earned him the nickname of "Iron Prefect".
-In 1927, Mori's inquiries brought evidence of collusion between the Mafia and the Fascist establishment, and he was dismissed for length of service in 1929, at which time the number of murders in Palermo Province had decreased from 200 to 23.
-Mussolini nominated Mori as a senator, and fascist propaganda claimed that the Mafia had been defeated.
+The propagandistic glorification of Mussolini also accompanied the party's transformation from 1926 onward.
+Arnaldo Mussolini, editor-in-chief of Popolo d'Italia, and the fascist journalist and politician Giuseppe Bottai set the tone for this transformation.
+"Mussolini is always right" (Mussolini ha sempre ragione.) became a common phrase, and the dictator himself soon became a "legendary figure" whose superhuman qualities—not only as a statesman, but also as "aviator, fencer, horseman, Italy's first sportsman"—were introduced to Italians as early as school.
+Millions of photographs of Mussolini, showing him in one of his characteristic poses (often bare-chested while swimming or harvesting), were disseminated in Italy, where many people were already accustomed to collecting images of saints.
+On 3 April 1927, the Opera Nazionale Balilla (ONB) was founded, with the task of "reorganizing youth from a moral and physical standpoint", that is, the spiritual and cultural education and the pre-military, gymnastic-sporting, professional, and technical training of young Italians between the ages of 8 and 18.
+In 1927, all other youth organizations were dissolved by law, with the exception of the Gioventù Italiana Cattolica (Catholic Italian Youth).

 In accordance with the new electoral law, the general elections took the form of a plebiscite in which voters were presented with a single PNF-dominated list.
 According to official figures, the list was approved by 98.43% of voters.